MAgojam/forestploter/README.md

 coverage](https://codecov.io/gh/adayim/forestploter/branch/main/graph/badge.svg)](https://app.codecov.io/gh/adayim/forestploter?branch=main)
 <!-- badges: end -->

-The goal of `forestploter` is to create a publication-ready forest plot with little effort.
-This package provides some extra displays compared to other packages.
-The dataset will be used as a basic layout for the forest plot.
-The width of the column to draw the confidence interval can be controlled with the string length of the column.
-Can use space to control this.
-The elements in the plot are put in the rows and columns, think of the plot as a table.
+The goal of `forestploter` is to create publication-ready forest plots with minimal effort.
+This package offers more flexibility and customization options compared to other packages.
+The layout of the forest plot is determined by the provided dataset, and its elements are organized in a grid-like structure of rows and columns, much like a table.
+This design allows for easy manipulation of any plot component.
+For instance, the width of the confidence interval column can be controlled by adjusting the number of spaces in a blank character column.

 ## Installation